v1rusnl/opencloud-journal/README.md

 - Creates a VJOURNAL-oriented CalDAV collection with `MKCALENDAR`.
 - German and English UI strings.

+> [!Warning]
+> Back up Opencloud data (in particular Radicale) before installing or upgrading.
+This app reads and writes data directly via CalDAV.
+While it has been tested carefully, no software is free of bugs and you can recover your calendars if anything goes wrong.

 ## Development

 Requirements: Node.js 24 and pnpm 10.